nbicocchi/learn-microservices/modules/infrastructure/slides/3 - Centralized configuration.md

         condition: service_healthy
 ```

-Here are the explanations for the preceding code:
-* The Spring profile _native_ is added to signal to the config server that the config repository is based on local files.
-* The environment variable _ENCRYPT_KEY_ is used to specify the symmetric encryption key that will be used by the config server to encrypt and decrypt sensitive configuration information.
-* The environment variables _CONFIG_SERVER_USR_ and _CONFIG_SERVER_PWD_ are used to specify the credentials to be used for protecting the APIs using basic HTTP authentication.
-* The volumes declaration will make the config-repo folder accessible in the Docker container at /config-repo.

-The values of the three preceding environment variables, marked in the Docker Compose file with ${...}, are fetched from the `.env` file:
+The values of the preceding environment variables, marked in the Docker Compose file with ${...}, are fetched from the `.env` file:

 ```
 CONFIG_SERVER_ENCRYPT_KEY=ninna-nanna-ninna-0h